learningproof/learningproof.github.io/_pages/team.md

 A wide range of freelancers and freethinkers from past, current, and future projects are connected to lP in a myriad of ways.
 In no order besides alphabetical, here are some key collaborators, advisors, and interlocutors:
 * Charles Cunningham - protocol engineering
 * Mikaella Clemens - communications and marketing
-* Infominer - research, blockchain and identity
+* Infominer - research, blockchain and identity (Identosphere, Korsimoro)
 * Chris Kelly - audiovisual, communications, and events
+* Katie Lally - publishing, licensing, research (SourceCheck)
-* Kaliya Young (identitywoman.net) - decentralized identity & standards consulting
+* Kaliya Young (identitywoman.net) - decentralized identity & standards consulting (DIF, W3C, SVIP)